Data capturing and data entry accuracy

 Tarsus Distribution, a top IT distributor in South Africa, was struggling with a staffing shortfall on its shipping team, compounding the amount of manual data entry required of the remaining employees.

-After overcoming a few challenges in the initial pilot project, Tarsus staff realized that Robotic Process Automation wasn’t just the answer to their staffing issue, the robot deployed was also a catalyst for digital transformation and change management success.
+After overcoming a few challenges in the initial pilot project, Tarsus staff realized that robotic process automation (RPA) wasn’t just the answer to their staffing issue—the robot deployed was also a catalyst for digital transformation and change management success.

 Tarsus Distribution is the longest-standing IT distributor in Southern Africa and is responsible for supporting the shipping, logistics, and distribution of leading IT brands like HP, Lenovo, and more.
 However, after the internal shipping team lost four employees in the space of three years, the pressure of the staffing shortage was catching up with staff.